NCEAS/msai4earth-esa/iceplant_detection/README.md

 ## Custom Libraries

-There are five custom libraries implemented to run the notebooks in this repository.
+Custom libraries implemented to run the notebooks in this repository.
 The locations are:

 	iceplant_detection/data_sampling_workflow/
 		extracting_points_from_polygons.py